 Nepal has seen a shift towards digital banking during the past few years.
 More and more people are accessing banking services using mobile phones.
-As per the latest statistics from Nepal Rastra Bank, more than 5.8 million people use mobile banking in Nepal.
+As per the latest statistics from Nepal Rastra Bank, 6.4 million people use mobile banking in Nepal.
 The reason: mobile banking apps have simplified the way we conduct banking transactions.

 The shift to mobile banking has been driven by a number of factors and events.
 Accessing banking services through mobile apps is very simple and convenient.
 Likewise, banks have also started placing more effort on mobile banking by improving security and convenience of their apps and enhancing the user experience.
 Furthermore, broader access to digital devices, and improving network connectivity has helped in the rise of mobile banking in Nepal.

 Mobile Banking in Nepal: Inception and the present status